Anno 1800: Downloadable content

 The Anno 1800 Season 1 pass for paid-for downloadable content (DLC) includes the three DLC packs Sunken Treasure, Botanica and The Passage.
 While in Botanica cities can be beautified to attract more tourists, The Passage allows the player to sail the Northwest Passage on the way to the Arctic Circle.
 Sunken Treasure offers a new map with a huge island on which the player can build a gigantic city, and special items to boost their industry to sustain that city.

 In 2020, Season 2 introduced a further three DLC packs.
 Seat of Power lets the player choose which policies will influence the settlements in the vicinity of a palace.
 The Bright Harvest DLC introduces tractors and workforce reduction.
 In Land of Lions the player is challenged with exploring a desert, navigate social class and build an irrigation system to counter water shortage.

 In 2021, Season 3 introduced three more DLCs.
 Docklands allows the player to turn their city into a global trade hub with a modular warehouse system and use trade contracts to create a monopoly on player's favorite goods.
 Tourist Season introduces the new Tourist resident tier to city’s hotels and keep them entertained with restaurants and bus tours of hotspots.
 The High Life implements the construction of the first skyscrapers helping keep investors happy with shopping malls and the construction of the game’s biggest monument, the Empire Building.

 In 2022, Season 4 saw the release of a further three DLCs.
 These DLCs focused more on the New World, introducing haciendas and other game mechanics.
 In addition, these three DLCs each came with their own custom scenario, each containing new challenges and unique gameplay experiences.
 The three DLCs included in Season 4 are Seeds of Change, Empire of the Skies, and New World Rising.

 Distribution

 Anno 1800 is available on Steam, Epic Games Store, Origin, and Ubisoft Connect.
 It was originally also available for pre-purchase on Steam, but was pulled from Steam when it officially launched.
 In December 2022, Anno 1800 was reinstated on Steam.
+A console version for PlayStation 5 and Xbox Series X/S was released on March 16, 2023.

 Reception

-The game received "generally favorable" reviews according to review aggregator Metacritic.
+Anno 1800 received "generally favorable" reviews according to review aggregator website Metacritic.
+As per OpenCritic, 95% of the 63 critic reviews recommend it.
 The title became the fastest-selling Anno game, selling four times more copies than Anno 2205 achieved during its first week of release.